Tobias0013/War-Card-Game/README.md

 The game can be started like this.

 ```
-# In directory War-
+# In directory War-Card-Game
 # Execute the main program
-python guess/main.py
+make start_game
 ```

-All code is stored below the directory `guess/`.
+All code is stored below the directory `war/`.

 ### Run the validators

 You can run the static code validators like this.
 They check the sourcecode and exclude the testcode.
+Run validators in dir War-Card-Game.

 ```
 # Run each at a time